Ziyatoe/JK-BMS_BLE_READER/README.md

 - Added functions to make sure each device is checked
 - Added function to update the last_activity_time on real actions
 - Added persistence to the list of checked devices

+V2.2.3
+- all registers from modbusV1.1 are implemented (info,settings,data)